OrqueIO/Orqueio-bpm-examples/usertask/task-form-embedded-react/README.md

 ## How to use this example
 1. Checkout the project with Git
 2. Build the project with maven
-3. Deploy the WAR file to the Camunda Workflow Engine
+3. Deploy the WAR file to the Orqueio Workflow Engine
-4. Add React to Camunda Tasklist as described above
+4. Add React to Orqueio Tasklist as described above
-5. Open Camunda Tasklist and start a process instance for the process named "React Example"
+5. Open Orqueio Tasklist and start a process instance for the process named "React Example"